AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/program-library/ts-yyyy-mm-dd-tradeshow-program.md

 >[!TIP]
 >
->Don't forget to activate the "02-Engaged at Show (Program Success)" and "04-Engaged by Follow-up Email (Program Success)" campaigns for tracking success!
+>Don't forget to activate the "03 - Engaged by Follow-up Email (Program Success)" campaign for tracking success!
 Do this _before_ your emails are sent.

 >[!IMPORTANT]
 >